 Flavorpill cites How I Learned as a get-there-early-it-fills-up-fast kind of series.

-How I Learned goes to New Orleans for a two-night stand, and gets featured in Best of New Orleans.
+How I Learned goes to NEW ORLEANS for a sold out two-night stand, and gets featured in Best of New Orleans.

 How I Learned shows up on the front page of The L Magazine online.
 (Left)